optimamodel/Nutrition/LOCALIZATION.md

 The reference files are in `inputs/en`.
 Remaining files are automatically generated using `translate.py`.
 This script does the following for each file in `en`:

 - Copy file to locale folder e.g. `fr`
-- Finds and replaces all strings matched in `translations.xlsx`
+- Finds and replaces all strings matched in `translations.csv`.
+Strings are matched against cell contents in their entirity.
+Note that this means that cell values contained inside formulas e.g., `=IF(...,"foo")` will not match `"foo"` in `translations.csv`.
+This is required so that named cells e.g. `=start_year` do not become `=start_Année` and therefore break formalas.
+However, it may be necessary to change parts of the databook to move hardcoded strings to separate cells that are then referenced.

 Therefore, `translate.py` generated translated versions of the `en` files.

 To preserve the files as precisely as possible, the translation is carried out by remote-controlling Microsoft Excel.
 Therefore, **this script can only be run on a Windows machine with Microsoft Excel installed**.

-CAUTION - translations should be ordered from longest to shortest to avoid issues related to substrings (e.g. if part of a string is substituted, resulting in a longer string failing to match later on)

 For strings that appear in both the databook and in the code, the translations in the `.po` files are automatically populated if the message ID matches the string in the source locale column.
 Consider the example of `12-24 months` which appears in both the databook and in the code.
 The workflow to translate this string is